faizallmaullana/lsp-kasir/docs/items_api.md

 # Items API Documentation

 ## Overview
 The Items API provides CRUD operations for managing inventory items in the system.
+You can attach images using base64; the server saves the file under `storages/images` and stores the generated filename in `image_url`.

 ## Base URL
 ```